christiancadieux/kubequery-postgres/README.md

 - Allows to make almost real-time queries against hundreds of clusters since all the data is in the same postgres database.
 - Index can be added to the PG database for improved access time.
 - Polling the clusters and saving the results in the database is fast and can be done every 10 minutes if needed.
 Clusters can be polled in parallel for improved speed.
 - On large clusters, SQL joins can be really slow against the sqlite database used by kubequery.
-The postgres tables are not virtual and can include indexes to solve this problem.
+The postgres tables are not virtual and can optimized to solve this problem.
 - Making queries against multiple clusters is easy since all the data is in a single database.
 - Only the basic "select * from kubernetes_.." queries are executed on the target clusters.
 All complex queries (JOINS, multi-cluster) are done on the postgres database.
 - For speed, the postgres database should be located on the aggregator cluster.